 When you think about your future, do you want to go secondary school and if so what do you want to study?

 I really like having my business, it is a great form of education, I have learned so much through it.
 For school I definitely would like to go to university when I am older, I have a lot of interests but I really love math, science and engineering so I want to find something in those areas.

 Do you have any new products or virtual events you are working on?

-I have new cone candles in all kinds of colors for the holidays, like cream, blush pink and light blue and I'm super excited to be part of The Cheerfully Made OH WHAT FUN virtual show, November 5-8.
+I have new cone candles in all kinds of colours for the holidays, like cream, blush pink and light blue and I'm super excited to be part of The Cheerfully Made OH WHAT FUN virtual show, November 5-8.
 I've loved being part of her Almonte Town Hall shows, and this one will be so much fun.
 I've just expanded to having stockists from coast to coast (B.C. all the way to Newfoundland) so I'm getting as many candles made and shipped as I can over the next few weeks for everyone’s holiday shopping.